percona/k8spxc-docs/docs/backups-compress.md

     ...
 ```

-When enabled, compression will be used for both backups and [SST](https://www.percona.com/doc/percona-xtradb-cluster/8.0/manual/state_snapshot_transfer.html).
+When enabled, compression will be used for both backups and [SST :octicons-link-external-16:](https://www.percona.com/doc/percona-xtradb-cluster/8.0/manual/state_snapshot_transfer.html).